drbean/edit/jeffreykuo/Send_thermal_pad.md

 Figure 4.
 FTIR spectra of MQ resin and Al-MQT resins.

-In Figure 4., it can be seen that small peak appeared at 958 cm^-1^ that refer to the out-of-plane C-H brand from the vinyl group. ^35,39^ This peak has small intensity due to the small addition of vinyl group in resin.
-Decreasing intensity trend of an unsaturated methyl group at 1402 cm^-1^ occurred with the addition of the vinyl group in resin structure.
+In Figure 4., it can be seen that a small peak appears at 958 cm^-1^ (not marked in figure), referring to the out-of-plane C-H band from a vinyl group. ^35,39^ This peak is a small intensity one due to the small presence of the vinyl group in the resin.
+The decreasing intensity trend for an unsaturated methyl group at 1402 cm^-1^ co-occurred with the addition of the vinyl group to the resin structure.
-The vinyltrisilanol structure reacted with residual silanol group from siloxane prepolymer, compete simultaneously with trimethylsilanol.
-This phenomenon also causes the disappearance of the peak at 3124 cm^-1^ in highest vinyl content addition on the Vi-MQT resin.
-In Figure 5., it clearly is seen that new broad peak revealed at 3460 cm^-1^, indicated hydroxyl group that be expected from Al-OH.
-The peak at 1086 cm^-1^ also be widened due to new peak revealed at 1060 cm^-1^ that indicated asymmetric stretching Al-O-Si bond. ^27^ For a better understanding of the difference of MQ, Vi-MQT and Al-MQT structure, comparison of FTIR spectrum is shown in Figure 5.
-Based on the results, it can be concluded that the silicone resins synthesis has been successfully done.
+The vinyltrisilanol structure reacted with the residual silanol group from the siloxane prepolymer, competing simultaneously with trimethylsilanol.
+This phenomenon also caused the disappearance of the peak at 3124 cm^-1^ for the highest vinyl content concentration in the Vi-MQT resin.
+From Figures 3 and 4., it clearly is seen that a new broad peak is revealed at 3460 cm^-1^, indicating the hydroxyl group that is to be expected from Al-OH.
+The peak at 1086 cm^-1^ also widened due to the new peak revealed at 1060 cm^-1^ that indicates asymmetric stretching of the Al-O-Si bond. ^27^ For a better understanding of the difference of the MQ, Vi-MQT and Al-MQT structures, a comparison of the FTIR spectra is shown in Figure 5.
+Based on the results, it can be concluded that the silicone resin synthesis was successfully completed.

 ![G:\\Thesis\\Documents\\Part\\Part 1\\FTIR
 comparison.jpg](media\image8.jpeg){width="6.182638888888889in"